 Very few people can switch careers armed solely with their existing knowledge.
 Pinpoint the skills or areas of expertise you need to gain, and then formulate a plan of action as to how you’ll go about acquiring them.
 Once you know how you’re going to proceed—via an online business diploma, for example—you can plot out a timeline of the milestones that need to be conquered to complete your career change.

-Investing in an online business diploma is the first step towards a successful career change.
+Investing in an online business diploma is the first step towards managing career change.
 To learn more about navigating this process, download our free guide, ‘Fast-Track Your Career By Studying Online’.